bonitasoft/bonita-connector-archetype/CONTRIBUTING.md

 ## Contributing

-We are please to receive any kind of contribution (issues, pull requests, suggestions ...).
+We are pleased to receive any kind of contribution (issues, pull requests, suggestions ...).

 ### Pull requests guidelines